eRegulatory Management System

 - Trainer will request your Live eReg Account creation.
 Users will receive a 24-hour valid confirmation link to "Confirm" activation, after which they can login to eReg with their URMC NetID and Password.

 - After logging in, in the top right corner, you’ll see your username.
-Click the drop-down arrow, select User Profile, then click Set PIN.
+Click the drop-down arrow, select User Profile, then click the blue Set PIN button.
 You’ll set your PIN once, every 90 days, before you’ll be prompted to set a new PIN.
-Click Forgot PIN to reset.
+Click Forgot PIN to send a PIN reset email.

-- Once you have set a PIN, you can sign documents.
+- Once you have set a PIN, you can sign off on your delegated tasks and any routed documents.
 Using the Main Menu drop-down, select Sign Documents.
-Every single document must be viewed, reviewed, and signed as an individual document.
+Any Delegated Tasks and documents routed for your signature populate.
+Every single task and document must be viewed, reviewed, and signed as an individual document.

 No, you can currently only search by the Protocol (OnCore) Number, NCT Number, or Full Title.